umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 Let's return to this probabilistic formalism that we introduced earlier and note that the covariance matrix estimate with elements $C^{ij}_{{\sf t}+1}(z)$ represents a matrix that could get very large, depending on the problem.
 For example; if we encoded the state of a 2-dimensional spatial field of values into the elements $X^i_{\sf t}$, the number of elements in the covariance matrix $C^{ij}_{{\sf t}+1}(z)$ would scale as $4N^2$ --- where $N$ here is the number of spatial points we wanted to encode.

 One solution to this scaling problem is to exploit the fact that, in many spatial processes, the proximity of points can strongly determine how correlated they are.
 Hence, for pairwise distances further than some threshold, the covariance matrix elements should tend towards 0.
 If we were to place points along the diagonal of $C^{ij}_{{\sf t}+1}(z)$ in order of how close they are to each other, this threshold would then be represented as a \emph{banded matrix}.
-We have illustrated such a matrix in Fig.~\ref{fig:banded-matrix} in which the 'bandwidth' is defined as the number of diagonals one needs to traverse from the main diagonal before encountering a diagonal of 0s.
+We have illustrated such a matrix in the diagram below in which the 'bandwidth' is defined as the number of diagonals one needs to traverse from the main diagonal before encountering a diagonal of 0s.

 ![](../assets/dexetera/dexetera-banded-matrix.drawio.png)